abiratsis/GlobalWeatherData/README.md

 ### Purpose

-Recently I worked on a project for analyzing geo-spacial data, quickly I realized that I was not able to find an open-source tool which combines reliable weather data with accurate geographical locations.
+Recently I worked on a project for analyzing climate geo-spacial data.
+Quickly I realized that I was not able to find an open-source tool which combines reliable weather data with accurate geographical locations.
 Most of the existing datasets provide the weather data using geographical coordinates and not the actual text representation of the location e.g `city/country`.